OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/nitro/03-nitro-database-snapshots.md

 INFO [08-22|18:10:55.304] Blockchain stopped
 ```

-After nitro stopped, go to the database directory and generate an archive file the directories `arbitrumdata`, `l2chaindata`, and `nodes`.
+After nitro stops, go to the database directory and generate an archive file for the directories `arbitrumdata`, `l2chaindata`, and `nodes`.
 By default, the database directory for nitro is `$HOME/.arbitrum/$CHAIN/nitro`.
 The commands below exemplify how to generate the snapshot for Nitro.

 ```shell
 export CHAIN=sepolia-rollup